 Cloud Translation Blog

-Many businesses that are focused on their bottom line will come to us looking for the best way to record audio in another language, after realizing traditional audio voice-over was more involved and costly than they expected.
+Many businesses that are focused on their bottom line will choose Pairaphrase for the best way to record audio in another language, after realizing traditional audio voice-over was more involved and costly than expected.
 After looking at the cost of hiring a multilingual voice artist paired with the need for a specialized translator (many of our customers work in technical fields), many times the cost can be prohibitive.

 As process improvement technology experts in the translation industry, we continuously strive to develop the best approaches that help businesses and professional translators save time and money.
 Not only this, but we are dedicated to helping them make their translations reusable for their future projects.

 We’re here to let you in on the process we’ve developed for these businesses.
-This includes steps that comprise the best way to translate and record audio in another language for eLearning, automated phone attendant and your Help Center.
+This includes steps that comprise the best way to translate and record audio in another language for eLearning videos, automated phone attendant, help center tutorials and more.

 Please note this process will generate synthetic voice-overs.